danielrojaslozano/danielrojaslozano.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in the Department of Political Science at the [University of British Columbia](https://politics.ubc.ca/graduate/).
+I am a Ph.D. candidate in the Department of Political Science at the [University of British Columbia](https://politics.ubc.ca/graduate/) and a Visiting Fellow at the Department of Government at [Dartmouth College](https://govt.dartmouth.edu/).
 My research interests are in comparative politics and the political economy of development.
 My work focuses on developing democracies, particularly in Latin America.

-I use observational and experimental empirical strategies to investigate when and why elites respond to redistributive demands expressed through electoral and non-electoral means.
+I use observational and experimental empirical strategies to investigate economic elites’ responses to electoral and extra-electoral redistributive demands.

-In another line of research, I study migrants’ digital vulnerabilities and investigate interventions to reduce migrants’ exposure to misinformation.
+In another line of research, I study migration in Latin America.
+Some of the topics I investigate include migrants’ second-order beliefs, interventions to reduce migrants’ digital vulnerabilities, and the salience of migration in host communities.

 <!-- I am an affiliated researcher at the [Centro Latam Digital](https://centrolatam.digital/).-->